Magnesium: Are You Getting Enough?

 This tip is courtesy of the new, improved Weil Vitamin Advisor.
 Visit today for your free, personalized recommendation.

 Magnesium – the fourth most abundant mineral in the body – is in your bones, teeth, and red blood cells.
-It is essential for proper functioning of the nervous, muscular and cardiovascular systems, helps maintain bones, promotes normal blood pressure and is involved in energy metabolism.
+It is essential for proper functioning of the nervous, muscular and cardiovascular systems, helps maintain bones, promotes normal blood pressure and open airways and is involved in energy metabolism.

 How do you know if you aren’t getting enough?
 Signs of magnesium deficiency include: